 Leveraging Catalyte's proven screening model, centered around a web-based screening that takes candidates with the aptitude to become software engineers and gives them the opportunity to enter training.

-A flexible, remote-enabled training program has seven modules that give trainees the robust foundation they need to become accomplished software engineers.
-Their training and apprenticeship journeys will be delivered by Midlands Technical College and supported by Odyssey, Catalyte's proprietary talent development platform.
+A flexible, remote-enabled training program has seven modules that give trainees that robust foundation they need to become accomplished software engineers.
+Their training and apprenticeship journeys will be delivered by Central Piedmont Community College and supported by Journey Navigator, Catalyte’s proprietary talent development platform.

 Employers will hire training graduates to complete a structured, two-year apprenticeship to build upon the skills and practices learned in training through precision coaching and data-driven performance evaluation.